-**Do remember that some (not all) of these products contain affiliate links, which simply means that we receive a small percentage of any sales with no extra cost to you.
-This helps to keep Learner Vegan running for free!
-We would never, ever recommend a product that hadn’t been fully researched, tried and tested by one of us first.
-Giving valuable recommendations and advice is our primary goal.
-For our full policy click here.
+**Do remember that some (not all) of these products contain affiliate links, which simply means that I receive a small percentage of any sales with no extra cost to you.
+This helps to keep Learner Vegan running!
+I would never, ever recommend a product that hadn’t been fully researched, tried and tested first.
+For my full policy click here.

 Easter is just around the corner, so now’s the time to get prepared!

 Vegans absolutely don’t miss out at Easter.
 Eggs, chocolate bunnies, truffles… we’ve got it all.
 Whether you’re buying for your partner, kids or yourself, I’ve dug out the best vegan Easter gift ideas for you to try.
 Enjoy!

 P.S.
 If you’re looking for a general guide to Easter with meal ideas, activities and ethics, you’ll want my simple piece here.